• Skip to primary navigation

 7. For The Marinade: Combine the oil, vinegar, salt and pepper.
 Squeeze the garlic in with a garlic press.
 Whisk the marinade ingredients and pour them over the peppers.
 Toss to coat.
 Store the peppers in an airtight container in the fridge for up to four days.
 Let them come to room temperature before serving.

-Filed Under: All Recipes, Appetizers, Barbecue, Entertaining, Europe, Italy, Side Dish, vegan, Vegetarian
+Filed Under: All Recipes, Appetizers, Barbecue, Cooking Techniques, Entertaining, Europe, Italian Recipes, Side Dish, vegan, Vegetarian

 Reader Interactions